saltstack/salt/doc/topics/tutorials/starting_states.rst

 http://jinja.pocoo.org/docs

 When working with renderers a few very useful bits of data are passed in.
-In the case of templating engine based renderers two critical components are available, ``salt``, ``grains``, and ``pillar``.
+In the case of templating engine based renderers, three critical components are available, ``salt``, ``grains``, and ``pillar``.
 The ``salt`` object allows for any Salt function to be called from within the template, and ``grains`` allows for the Grains to be accessed from within the template.
 A few examples: